Cookies

 Impedance tube configured with a sample and back cavity

-In this figure, the acoustic pressure 1 at the tube side of the sample, is denoted by prp_r, the acoustic pressure just at the other side.
+In this figure, the acoustic pressure 1 at the tube side of the sample, is denoted by prp_r.
 Note that the coordinate system xx has its origin at the sample, and is positive in the direction away from the speaker.
 The volume flow through the sample is defined as UU.
-It is positive in xx-direction.
+It is positive in the xx-direction.
+The pressure at the sample, on the cavity side but directly at the location of the sample is pcp_c.

-The blue arrow indicates the incident wave and the red arrow indicate the reflected wave that we are able to measure.
+The red arrow indicates the incident wave and the blue arrow indicate the reflected wave.
+The incident and reflected wave can be measured using the microphones in the tube (on the right side of the sample).
 From these, the input impedance at the sample can be determined.

 • The input impedance is the acoustic impedance at the sample as felt by the air in front of the sample, so it is defined as Zi=pr/UZ_i =p_r/U.